melihcanndemir/Prompt-Generator-UI/README.md

 3. Toggle additional features like TypeScript, PWA support, i18n, etc.
 4. Click "Generate Project Prompt" or "Generate CI/CD Prompt"
 5. Copy the generated prompt to use with AI assistants or developer documentation
+6. Save prompts as templates for future use
+7. Share prompts with others via the export or share functionality

+## Template Management

+- Save current configurations as reusable templates
+- Load templates to quickly populate form fields
+- Edit and delete templates
+- Import/export templates as JSON

 ## Build for Production